yallport/sdc-EOgmaNeo/README.md

 I replaced the stock ESC with the [Dynamite Brushed ESC](https://www.amazon.com/gp/product/B00M1SB35U/ref=oh_aui_detailpage_o02_s00?ie=UTF8&psc=1) because the one that comes with the car makes the car stutter randomly.

 I couldn't get all the materials to fit under the truck case, so I ended up with a beautiful Frankensteined cable monster.
 You try it!
 Good luck!

+### Camera ###

+The camera is mounted to the front of the truck.

+To test if the camera works:

+    from picamera import PiCamera
+    camera = PiCamera()
+    camera.capture('image.jpg')

+I used [this mount](https://github.com/ylustina/sdc-EOgmaNeo/blob/master/rustler_mount.stl) to mount the camera for the Raspberry Pi to the truck.
+It doesn't perfectly slide onto the truck, and is made for the GoPro, but with some epoxy, it got the job done.
+Please let me know if you find something better!

 ----------------